VincentFerrigan/IX1500ProjectI.jl/README.md

 ### Task B
 - ~~What assumptions are we making?~~
-- Implement a formula that calculates the probability of
+- Implement a formula that calculates the probability of N people.
 - Solve N=40
 - Compare to single comparision with N people.
 - Draw graphs.